stlim0730/farmview/README.md

 ```
 cd farmview
 ```
-- The conversion tool is located in mapper directory.
+- The conversion tool is located in map directory.
 ```
-cd mapper
+cd map
 ```
 - Run the conversion tool using the command as follows.
 Replace the input / output file names with your actual file names.
 ```